rebleo/theEmojiPalette/README.md

 * Public Palette:

-...organize the one.json color..
+⋅⋅⋅organize the one.json color⋅⋅

-...process color data? or hand code by eye?..
+⋅⋅⋅process color data? or hand code by eye?⋅⋅

-...make example sketch using data set..
+⋅⋅⋅make example sketch using data set⋅⋅

 * EP Software:

-...just dump a usable version online..
+⋅⋅⋅just dump a usable version online⋅⋅

-...fix txt canvas so you can clear previous image search..
+⋅⋅⋅fix txt canvas so you can clear previous image search⋅⋅

-...the search engine: add more query terms &/or make it less rigid..
+⋅⋅⋅the search engine: add more query terms &/or make it less rigid⋅⋅

 * the Emoji Primitives:

-...sketch out system diagram..
+⋅⋅⋅sketch out system diagram⋅⋅

-...make assets
+⋅⋅⋅make assets⋅⋅

 ##### xo r